modlfo/VultModules/content/Dopamine.md

 ### Record

 - **Rec**: arms the recording to start capturing data in the start of the next sequence.
-- **Input**: if enabled, we can monitor and record the input CV and Gate.
-If disabled, Dopamine will record only its own output.
+- **Feed**: if enabled, Dopamine will record it's own output merged with the provided input.
 - **Wipe**: erases (layer by layer) the information of the neurons.

 ### Playback